Sri Lanka Tour: Resplendent Land

 Cancellations received in writing at least 120 days before departure will result in an administrative fee of $450.00.
 Cancellations received less than 120 days prior to departure will not receive a refund.
 If for any reason you are unable to complete the tour, we will not reimburse any fees.
 Upon registering for the tour the purchase of travel insurance with both trip cancellation and emergency evacuation is strongly advised.
 Insurance recommended by Far Horizons can be reviewed by clicking HERE.

-The private tours of archaeological sites and museum, and talks by specialists are scheduled in advance and include a donation to each.
+The private tours of archaeological sites and museums, and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, there may be times when the director or a staff member may not be onsite when our groups arrive due to other commitments, or that the date or time of our visit to their project must be changed.

 Travel in Sri Lanka